Chevrolet Impala: 2015 Bi-Fuel

-The 2015 Chevrolet Impala Bi-Fuel runs on CNG (compressed natural gas) and gasoline.
+The 2015 Impala Bi-Fuel runs on CNG (compressed natural gas) and gasoline.
 Unveiled in October 2013 by General Motors CEO Dan Akerson, the Bi-Fuel Impala would be offered to both fleet customers and retail.
 It was the only full-size CNG vehicle manufactured in North America.
 The new Impala joined the Honda Civic as a rare factory-made CNG car to come straight from a major automaker and available for retail sales.

-The 2015 Chevrolet Impala Bi-Fuel had a 500-mile driving range.
+The 2015 Impala Bi-Fuel had a 500-mile driving range.
 It allowed the driver to switch from gasoline to CNG or from CNG to gasoline at the push of a button.
 The CNG tank was placed in the trunk.
 The Impala Bi-Fuel was one of the five finalists for the 2015 Green Car of the Year Award during the 2014 Los Angeles Auto Show, but lost to the BMW i3.